pievos101/Ensemble-GNN/README.md

 ## Method 1

-The models are collected from all clients and predictions aggregated via Majority Vote.
+The models are collected from the clients and predictions are aggregated via Majority Vote.

 ```python